lmarschall/wembat/ReadMe.md

 ## Register User

 ::: warning
-The following function must be triggered by a user interaction, a button click for example.
+The following function must be triggered by a user interaction, like a button click for example.
 :::

 ```ts{4}